 IRAs

 The primary difference between an IRA and a 401(k) is that 401(k)s are offered only through employers who choose to offer them, while any individual can open an IRA account through a bank, a brokerage firm or an insurance company.
 There are two types of IRAs — Roth IRAs and traditional IRAs.
-When comparing a traditional IRA and a Roth IRA, the contribution limits are the same (up to $6,000 annually, or $7,000 if you’re age 50-plus), but they are taxed differently.
+The contribution limits for both kinds of accounts are the same (up to $7,000 annually, or $8,000 if you’re over the age of 50), but they are taxed differently.
+An advisor can help you decide which is right for you.

 Annuities

 When you purchase an annuity, you make payments to an insurance company in exchange for a payout that helps you manage your income in retirement.
-Depending on the type of annuity you purchase — fixed or indexed — your payments will either grow at a steady, pre-determined interest rate, or they can grow with potential gains in the market.
+Depending on the type of annuity you purchase (fixed or indexed), your payments may grow at a steady, pre-determined interest rate, or they may grow with potential gains in the market.
 Either way, an annuity offers more protection by providing a guaranteed minimum interest rate.

 Retirement Mistakes to Avoid

 Retirement planning is all about making the right decisions that will help you retire with financial stability.
 Even after you’ve spent years planning and saving for retirement, it’s possible to make mistakes that can have a big impact on the success of your retirement savings plan.
-Equally important to planning for retirement is avoiding significant mistakes.
+It’s important to plan for retirement, but it’s equally important to avoid significant mistakes.

-Another common retirement mistake is planning to rely on your Social Security benefit alone.
-According to the Social Security Administration, the average monthly Social Security benefit for retired workers was $1,544 in 2020.
+A common retirement mistake is planning to rely on your Social Security benefit alone.
+According to the Social Security Administration, the average monthly Social Security benefit for retired workers was $1,905 in 2023.
 Yet, the average monthly expenditures for people ages 65 and older is estimated to be more than $4,000 per month.
 Your Social Security benefit alone likely isn’t enough for a comfortable retirement.

 Retirement Withdrawal Strategies